reactive-python/reactpy/docs/source/faq.rst

 Does IDOM support any React component?
 --------------------------------------

-If you :ref:`Dynamically Install Javascript` components, then the answer is no. Only components whose props are JSON serializable, or which expect basic callback functions similar to those of standard event handlers (e.g. ``onClick``) will operate as expected.
+If you use :ref:`Dynamically Loaded Components`, then the answer is no. Only components whose props are JSON serializable, or which expect basic callback functions similar to those of standard event handlers (e.g. ``onClick``) will operate as expected.

-However, if you import a pre-built :ref:`Custom Javascript Component <Custom Javascript Components>` then, so long as the bundle has be defined appropriately, any component can be made to work, even those that don't rely on React.
+However, if you import a :ref:`Custom Javascript Component <Custom Javascript Components>` then, so long as the bundle has be defined appropriately, any component can be made to work, even those that don't rely on React.